hingev/brainfkAVR/README.md

 The program navigates over **RAM** using `>` and `<`.
 The `+` and `-` just do `INC` and `DEC`.

-For simplicity, all jumps and loads were done directly (mostly).
+-For simplicity, all jumps and loads were done directly (mostly).- Change in plans.
+The starting address for the 'tape' is loaded in the **X** register.
+After what, all calls are done indirectly.
+So for example `+` will just do

+	ld r16, X
+	inc r16
+	st x, r16

 In the **/avr** directory, there is the source code of [prologue](https://github.com/geohhot/brainfkAVR/blob/master/src/avr/crt0_for_bfc.S) and [output communication stuff](https://github.com/geohhot/brainfkAVR/blob/master/src/avr/crt_for_bfc.S).

 ### What works ? ###